LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 with the Kotlin Multiplatform Mobile plugin installed, which will automatically detect the build tool and download a Gradle distribution for you.

-Since the project is using Gradle 8.5 with the Android Gradle Plugin (AGP) version 8.2.2, please make sure that you are using Android Studio Hedgehog or later -- have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio.
+Since the project is using Gradle 8.7 with the Android Gradle Plugin (AGP) version 8.4.0, please make sure that you are using Android Studio Jellyfish or later -- have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio.